chungpuonn/Multiple-Agents---Collaboration-And-Competition/README.md

 ```

-Open the Jupyter Notebook of "Navigation (Solution).ipynb", and then follow the written instruction inside to train and deploy a smart agent!
+Open the Jupyter Notebook of "Tennis.ipynb", and then follow the written instruction inside to train and deploy the agents!

 __Note:__ Before running code in a notebook, change the kernel to match the `drlnd` environment by using the drop-down `Kernel` menu.